Skip to content

 • Support Pain Points: These are issues within your support processes that cause problems for the customer.

-A keen understanding of these pain points allows you to present a tailored solution in your sales proposal, significantly increasing its likelihood of success.
+A keen understanding of these pain points allows you to present a tailored solution in your sales proposal.

 In any B2B sales scenario, it's important to recognize that multiple personas may be involved in the buying decision.
 Your sales proposal should therefore address the needs and concerns of all relevant stakeholders.